gmenezesg/fix_orphaned_inode_list/README.md

 # fix_orphaned_inode_list
+First of all, big thanks to pishrink developer.
+This script is partly copied from pishrink original script but has no image shrinking capability.
+It only uses the same logic from pishrink to map variables, mount loopbacks and run fsck tool.

 When using pishrink, I've encountered the error "Inodes that were part of a corrupted orphan linked list found".
 This script attempts to fix orphaned inode list on img files.